Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 EasyBuild installs software through recipes that give instructions to create a single module that most of the time provides a single package.
-It will also tell EasyBuild on which other modules a package depends so that these can also be installed automatically if needed (through their own EasyBuild recipe).
+It will also tell EasyBuild on which other modules a package depends so that these can also be installed automatically if needed (through their own EasyBuild recipes).

 An EasyBuild build recipe is a file with a name that consists of different components and ends with '.eb'.
-Consider, e.g., a build recipe for the software GROMACS
+Consider, e.g., a build recipe for the software GROMACS:

 ```text
 GROMACS-2021.4-cpeGNU-22.08-PLUMED-2.7.4-CPU.eb
 ```

 The first part of the name, `GROMACS`, is the name of the package.
-The second part of the name, `2021.4` is the version of GROMACS, in this case the initial 2021 release.
+The second part of the name, `2021.4` is the version of GROMACS, in this case the 2021.4 release.

 The next part, `cpeGNU-22.08`, denotes the so-called *toolchain* used for the build.
 Each toolchain corresponds to a particular HPE Cray Programming Environment, and the number (`22.08`in this example) denotes the version of this programming environment.
-The various toolchains on LUMI are:
+The various EasyBuild toolchains on LUMI are:

 | EasyBuild toolchain | HPE Cray PE                                                    |
 |---------------------|----------------------------------------------------------------|